amarcher/doer-client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+#### `yarn codegen`

+Introspects the queries that have been uploaded to the apollo registry to define queries and types.
+[More detail](https://www.apollographql.com/docs/devtools/cli/).

 #### `yarn test`